jamescardona11/blog-posts/flutter/web/flutter-chrome-extension.md

 Additional we see how to use Flutter to call the ChatGPT API to summarize the text of the current page.

-Something is missing is summarize the selected text; in the next post we are going to cover how to do that.
-I tried to do it in this post but I had some problems with the interaction of some current JS API; also communicate the background/contentScript with the Extension is a challenge with Flutter.
+Summarizing the selected text needs to be added; in the next post, we'll cover how to do that.
+I tried to do it in this post but needed some help with the interaction of some current JS APIs; also communicating the background/contentScript with the Extension is a challenge with Flutter.

 ## Conclusion